muut/io-client/API.md

 })
 ```

+## `accessList`

+Get a list of users that are allowed to access the forum.
+Only valid for private forums.

+- `forumname`: name of the forum such as "goma"
+- `listRequested`: `true` to include access requests
+- `listAccepted`: `true` to include accepted requests
+- `listRejected`: `true` to include rejected requests

+## `accessChange`

+Accept or deny access for a user.

+- `username`: user's username or email address
+- `forumname`: name of the forum such as "goma"
+- `status`: either 'accept' or 'deny'

 ## `accessRequest`
 An request to grant access to a private forum for an anonymous user.

-- `forumname`: name of the forum
+- `forumname`: the name of the forum such as "goma"
-- `username`: the email address for the user
+- `username`: the username or email address for the user
 - `message`: message for the forum admins

 For example: